tmaurice54/tns_embedded_training/Exercises_Rust/3_LinkerScript/ReadME.md

 You have to find the section and modify the content.
 Then you can compile and use the debugger again to see that the signature is now modified.

-You can also change the signature and use the RobotFramework test to test if the changes operate.
+## Question 3: Change the signature 2 [Renode and Real board]

+The way to change the signature just before works but is not interesting.
+The linker script should be used just to allocate memory and give the starting address for the signature but not to write it.
+To sign your executable, you will use the command `arm-none-eabi-objcopy`.
+Create a new file and write in it the signature you want to write.
+Then, use the command to append the signature inside the .elf file.